AmericanRedCross/rcrc-drones/source/activities.rst

 **Drones used for:** Pre-disaster mapping, disaster planning, flood mapping.

-**Operational Examples:** 2015 participation in flood-risk reduction mapping exercises.
+**Operational examples:** 2015 participation in flood-risk reduction mapping exercises.

 **Summary:**  In 2015, the World Bank and Drone Adventures used UAVs to capture imagery of flood-prone areas in Dar es Salaam, in a consortium flood risk-reduction project with the Tanzania Red Cross National Society, the Commission for Science and Technology (COSTECH), the Swedish Development Agency, and the Global Facility for Disaster Risk Reduction.